Riemann surface: Functions

+Algebraicity

+All compact Riemann surfaces are algebraic curves since they can be embedded into some CPn.
+This follows from the Kodaira embedding theorem and the fact there exists a positive line bundle on any complex curve.

 Analytic vs. algebraic

 The existence of non-constant meromorphic functions can be used to show that any compact Riemann surface is a projective variety, i.e. can be given by polynomial equations inside a projective space.
 Actually, it can be shown that every compact Riemann surface can be embedded into complex projective 3-space.
 This is a surprising theorem: Riemann surfaces are given by locally patching charts.
 If one global condition, namely compactness, is added, the surface is necessarily algebraic.
 This feature of Riemann surfaces allows one to study them with either the means of analytic or algebraic geometry.
 The corresponding statement for higher-dimensional objects is false, i.e. there are compact complex 2-manifolds which are not algebraic.
 On the other hand, every projective complex manifold is necessarily algebraic, see Chow's theorem.